MeViksry/viks-a/README.md

   </p>
 </div>

-### CDN Installation

-Get started instantly with production-ready files from jsDelivr:
+Get started in under 30 seconds with our CDN:

 ```html
 <!doctype html>